nengo/nengo-mpi/docs/how_it_works.rst

 The ``MPISend`` operator stores the index of the processor to send its data to, and likewise the ``MPIRecv`` operator stores the index of the processor to receive data from.
-Moreover, they both share a "tag", a unique identifier which bonds the two operators together, and ensures that the data from the ``MPISend`` operator gets sent to the correct ``MPIRecv`` operator.
-This basic pattern can be scaled up to simulate much larger networks on much larger numbers of processors.
+Moreover, they both share a "tag", a unique identifier which bonds the two operators together and ensures that the data from the ``MPISend`` operator gets sent to the correct ``MPIRecv`` operator.
+This basic pattern can be scaled up to simulate very large networks on thousands of processors.

 Some readers may have noticed something odd by now: it may seem like it would be impossible to achieve accelerated performance from the set-up depicted in the above diagrams.
-In particular, it seems as if the operators on processor 1 will need to wait for the results from processor 0, so the computation is still ultimately a serial one, just that now there is inter-process communication in the pipeline to slow things down.
+In particular, it seems as if the operators on processor 1 will need to wait for the results from processor 0, so the computation is still ultimately a serial one, just that now we have added inter-process communication in the pipeline to slow things down.

-This turns out not to be the case, because the ``Synapse`` operator is a special kind of operator called an "update" operator.
+This turns out not to be the case, because the ``Synapse`` operator is special in that it is what we call an "update" operator.
 Update operators break the computation graph up into independently-simulatable components.
-In the first diagram, the ``DotInc`` operator in ensemble B performs computation on the value of the ``Input`` signal *from the previous time-step*.
+In the first diagram, the ``DotInc`` operator in ensemble B performs computation on the value of the ``Input`` signal *from the previous time-step* [#]_.
 Thus, the operators in ensemble B do not need to wait for the operators in ensemble A and the connection, since the values from the previous time-step should already be available.
 Likewise, in the second diagram, the ``MPIRecv`` operator actually receives data from the previous time-step.
-Thanks to this mechanism, we are in fact able to achieve large-scale parallelization, which is demonstrated empirically by our :ref:`benchmarks`.
+Thanks to this mechanism, we are in fact able to achieve large-scale parallelization, demonstrated empirically by our :ref:`benchmarks`.

+.. [#] "Delays" like this are necessary from a biological-plausibility standpoint as well.
+Otherwise, neural activity elicited by a stimulus could be propogated throughout the entire network in a single time step, regardless of the network's size.